vladji/Culture-portal/src/data/directors/mikhail-ptashuk.md

       Shchukin, Ptashuk entered the Higher Directing Courses of the Goskino of the USSR.
 The workshop of George Danelia became a good professional school for the beginning director.
-Thesis' Ptashuk was the film 'About Victor, about Masha and the Marine Corps'
+Thesis' Ptashuk was the film 'About Victor, about Masha and the Marine Corps'.
   - date: '1974'
     description: >-
-      The long-term creative cooperation of the director with the National Film Studio Belarusfilm began
+      The long-term creative cooperation of the director with the National Film Studio Belarusfilm began.
   - date: '1989'
     description: >-
-      Mikhail Ptashuk organizes the Belarusian Independent Studio at the Union of Cinematographers of the Republic and becomes its art director
+      Mikhail Ptashuk organizes the Belarusian Independent Studio at the Union of Cinematographers of the Republic and becomes its art director.
   - date: '2002'
     description: >-
       A talented film director died in a car accident in Moscow.